 Australia’s cotton sector comprises just 1500 farms, but is represented by a peak industry council with more than 20 staff.

 The sugar industry, with 6000 cane farmers, is overseen by a peak representative organisation with more than 100 staff.

-But instead, the industry has been plagued over time by division and fragmentation, and its peak industry council limps along on a tiny budget by comparison to other industry sectors that requires it to stretch meagure funding a long way.
+But instead, the industry has been plagued over time by division and fragmentation, and its peak industry council limps along on a tiny budget by comparison with other industry sectors that requires it to stretch meagre funding a long way.